West Nile Virus FAQs & Basics

 Squirrels.
 Tree squirrels with WNV can have signs of brain or nervous system infection, such as uncoordinated movement, paralysis, shaking, or circling.
 Squirrels can die from WNV.

-If you find a dead bird (especially a crow, jay, magpie, raven, sparrow, finch, or hawk), please file a dead bird report online or call toll-free 1-877-968-2473 (1-877-WNV-BIRD).
+If you find a dead bird (especially a crow, jay, magpie, raven, sparrow, finch, or hawk), please report the dead bird online or call toll-free 1-877-968-2473 (1-877-WNV-BIRD).
 Dead bird reports are often the first sign that WNV is active in an area, and the reports help the California Department of Public Health track WNV throughout the year.

-It’s extremely unlikely that you, your children, or your pets would get WNV from a dead bird.
+It’s extremely unlikely that you, a child, or a pet would get WNV from a dead bird.
 WNV spreads to people from the bite of an infected mosquito, not from dead birds.
-However, you should be always be careful to protect yourself when touching or handling any dead animal.
+However, you should always be careful to protect yourself when touching or handling any dead animal.
 Dead birds can leak fluids and have sharp beaks and claws.
 Wear disposable gloves and use a shovel or plastic bag turned inside-out to scoop the bird into a plastic bag.
-Tie or seal the bag and wash your hands when you are done.
+Tie or seal the bag and wash your hands with soap and water when you are done.
 When you report a dead bird, someone will tell you if you should save the bird for pickup and testing, or if you should throw it away.

 If you find a dead bird in your pool, you should not be worried about the pool water being contaminated with WNV.
 There is no evidence that swimming pools can be contaminated with WNV or that the virus can live in water.
 However, swimming pools can be a source for mosquito breeding if they are not maintained or cleaned, so it’s important to keep your pool clean and chlorinated.

 Sentinel chickens are used to help local vector control agencies track WNV activity in both urban and rural areas of California.
-They are helpful because the types of mosquitoes that spread WNV prefer to bite birds, including chickens, rather than people and other animals.
+Chickens are helpful because the mosquitoes that spread WNV prefer to bite birds, including chickens, rather than people and other animals.
 Chickens attract mosquitoes that can be carrying WNV, but they don’t get sick from WNV and can’t spread it to people or other mosquitoes.
-About every two weeks, a little bit of blood is taken from the comb of each sentinel chicken and sent to the vector-borne disease laboratory at the California Department of Public Health for testing.
+About every two weeks during WNV activity season, a small blood sample is collected from each sentinel chicken and sent to the California Department of Public Health for testing.
 The blood is tested for antibodies to WNV and shows whether the chickens have been bitten by infected mosquitoes.
-If the chickens test positive for WNV, this alerts local vector control agencies that WNV is spreading in that area, and the local agency will increase its mosquito monitoring and control.
-In this way, chickens act as the bell-ringers of WNV activity in many regions of California.
-At the end of WNV activity season, the chickens are “retired” and spend the rest of their lives as backyard or farm chickens.
+If the chickens test positive for WNV antibodies, this alerts local vector control agencies that WNV is being spread by infected mosquitoes in that area, and the local agency will increase mosquito monitoring and control.
+In this way, sentinel chickens act as an alert system for WNV activity in many regions of California.
+At the end of the WNV activity season, the chickens are “retired” and spend the rest of their lives as backyard or farm chickens.

 More Information

 Healthcare providers should contact their local public health department to discuss requirements for WNV testing.
-You can also find information on the CDPH WNV Information for Healthcare Providers webpage, or the CDC WNV Information for Healthcare Providers webpage.
+You can also find information on the CDPH WNV Information for Physicians webpage or the CDC WNV Information for Healthcare Providers webpage.